sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ## Conclusion

-In this blog, we have delved into empowering LLMs through the data perspective.
-Unlike many existing works that focus on code, we firstly incorporate decision-making games and their capacity to generate extensive and varied datasets into LLM's training.
+In this blog, we have delved into empowering LLMs for mastering complex reasoning games.
+Unlike many existing works that focus on code and math problems, we firstly incorporate games to evaluate and boost the reasoning capacity of LLMs.
 Through a suite of our designed techniques in data collection and training, we have developed Mastermind agents, demonstrating commendable performance in both Doudizhu and Go.
 Empirical experiments serve to substantiate the potential of this approach in improving reasoning capabilities of LLMs.
 However, our experiments are conducted in the fine-tuning stage, yet game data harbors potential for improvement in the pre-training stage.
 Additionally, we aspire to broaden the scope of games to which our methods can be applied, especially in those that feature multi-modal representations and more intricate numerical designs.